ollybritton/GeneticTea/readme.md

 GeneticTea is a python script that reproduces the evolutionary model to generate the optimal cup of tea.
 It's completely based on a python script with the same name developed by ollybritton.
-This is a link to the original GeneticTea.
+This is a link to the original [GeneticTea](https://github.com/ollybritton/GeneticTea) script.

 ## What's new about it?